Happy New Year (song)

+Release

 In 1999, the English version of the song was re-released for the new millennium, and charted at number 27 in Sweden, number 15 in the Netherlands and number 75 in Germany.

-In 2008, it was released again in several countries, and charted at number 4 in Sweden, number 11 in Norway and number 25 in Denmark.
+In 2008, it was released again in several countries, and charted at number 4 in Sweden, number 6 in Norway and number 25 in Denmark.
 It re-entered the Swedish and Norwegian charts in 2009 at number 5 in both charts and number 8 in the Netherlands in 2011.
-It has since gone on to regularly chart in some countries upon the turn of the new year.
-The song also became a staple of the new year (and Lunar New Year) period in Vietnam.
+It has since gone on to regularly chart in some countries upon the turn of the new year and is regularly played at the same time such as Vietnam.

 In December 2011, a silver glitter vinyl single limited to 500 copies was released, including the songs "Happy New Year" and "The Way Old Friends Do".
 The edition was available exclusively from the official ABBA site and the ABBA fan site.
 It was sold out within a day of the release being announced.

-Upon the release of ABBA: The 40th Anniversary Singles Box Set on 5 May 2014, an alternate mix of "Andante, Andante" was revealed to have been used on the B-side of the single in the boxset instead of the original album version.

-In 2022 is was the 32nd top best selling vinyl single in the UK behind Open The FloodGates by Smile.
+Upon the release of ABBA: The 40th Anniversary Singles Box Set on 5 May 2014, an alternate mix of "Andante, Andante" was revealed to have been used on the B-side of the single in the box set instead of the original album version.
+In 2022, it was the 32nd top best selling vinyl single in the UK behind Open the Floodgates by the Smile.